govuk-one-login/olse-receiver-accelerator/docs/container-solution.md

 ## Signal routing

 At this point the signal is valid and can then be processed by your upstream processes.
 Signal routing is ensureing that is routed to the appropriate location.

+## Verification Signal

+The container will have a basic cron job that will attempt to call the Signal Transmitter's Verification signal every 15 minutes.
+The payload for the `state` field will be a JWT so that when the receiver receives the verification signal sent by the transmitter, the recevier can verify the signal.